21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Test Results: Before/After Case Studies

 To validate our scores, we ran 3 standardized tests across multiple tools using the same source images.
-Below are our findings — with artifact checklists documenting what we evaluated.
+Below are our findings, with artifact checklists documenting what we evaluated.

 Case Study 1: Hair Background Removal (Portrait with Flyaway Hair)

 Test image: Outdoor portrait, backlit, with visible flyaway hair strands against a busy park background.
+Task: Remove background while preserving natural hair edges.

 Results (ranked by edge quality):